mt-sre/managed-tenants-cli/README.md

 Update the VERSION file and change the new version.
 Submit a pull request to master.
 When it is merged, a CI job will be triggered that will publish the package on PyPI.

+After that, "Draft a new release" with a new tag.

 ## License

 The default license of the code in this repository is [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0).
 That applies for most of the code here, as they were written from scratch, but exceptions exist.
 In any case, each module carries the corresponding licensing information.